monsoonmaelstrom/book2/book2.md

 My eyes open and I see Hazel’s face swimming just out of focus in front of me.
 I blink quickly several times to clear my vision and bring her into focus.

 “You… You’re alive!”
 The relief I feel is palpable.
-I bring my hands to her face to reassure myself that she’s real.
+I bring my hands to her face to reassure myself she’s real.
 That this isn’t some dreamscape hallucination.
 There’s never any texture in dreams, and I can feel her skin beneath my fingers.
 She’s real.
 I’m awake.
 She’s awake.

 She presses her lips to mine.
 They’re dry and chapped from spending so long unconscious with so little fluids, but they’re real.